jotd666/karatechamp500/README.md

 multiple evade objects: can be displayed at the same time

-check cpu move speed from videos with varying skill level

 - table at A529 dump it
 * recode A.I. from fight_mainloop_A390 entrypoint